Community Engagement

 John Calvin Toll Day is Union’s annual day of service.
 Every fall hundreds of students volunteer at local sites.
 This is the single biggest day of volunteering at Union College.

-Community Outreach chooses a service project each year to benefit the local community and honor the memory of Dr. Martin Luther King, Jr.
+Community Engagement chooses a service project each year to benefit the local community and honor Earth Day.

-During Random Acts of Kindness week student volunteers organize a wide variety of efforts to spread kindness on campus and in the surrounding community.
+During Get Connected Week, student volunteers organize a wide variety of efforts to spread kindness on campus and in the surrounding community.
 Activities vary from year to year but often include writing thank you cards, posting positive messages around campus, delivering candy bars to City Mission, a free raffle for students, and much more!

 • Community Carnival